Gunther Plüschow: Return to Germany

 Once he was identified, Plüschow was acclaimed as "the hero from Tsingtau".
 He was decorated, promoted, and assigned command of the naval base at Libau in occupied Latvian Courland.
-In June 1916, in an airplane hangar at Libau, Plüschow married.
+In June 1916, in an aeroplane hangar at Libau, Plüschow married.
 He also wrote his first book, The Adventures of the Aviator from Tsingtau, which sold more than 700,000 copies.
 In 1918, his son, Guntolf Plüschow, was born.